dehorsley/colette/README.md

 > Note: you may need to add the path pip installed colette too to your PATH
 > enviroment variable.
 >
+> Alternative
-> Alternativly you can run colette as
+ly you can run colette as
 >
 >     python -m colette